certtools/intelmq-tutorial/lesson-2.md

 ## Default configuration

 This tutorial (and in fact every default installation of IntelMQ) comes with a very basic default configuration: some basic bots and public feeds.
-By *configuration* we mean:

-* all *runtime parameters* (c.f. `etc/runtime.conf`) for all bots (for example API-keys, database names, database users, mail server address, etc.)
-* the *pipeline* configuration (c.f. `etc/pipeline.conf`) which describes which bot is connected to which other bot
+By *configuration* we mean a runtime.yaml file containing the *runtime parameters* for all bots (for example API-keys, database names, database users, mail server address, etc.) and their *pipeline* configuration which describes which bot is connected to which other bot.
-* default settings (`etc/defaults.conf`) which should apply to all bots.

 In our case, the config consists of:

-* 4 collectors and their respective parsers with public feeds.
+* 3 collectors and their respective parsers with public feeds.
 * Some experts providing de-duplication and basic lookups, including a round-robin "load-balanced" bot.
-* A file output bot writing to `/opt/intelmq/var/lib/bots/file-output/events.txt`.
+* A file output bot writing to `/var/lib/bots/file-output/events.txt`.

 In the beginning of the tutorial we will work with this configuration, afterwards we will set up our own workflows and add new bots and connections (pipelines).